Elias Díaz Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.67).
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.65).

-- The Diamondbacks rank 21st in baseball in home runs surrendered (172 total, 1.3 per game).
+- Diamondbacks pitchers combine to allow 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- In his most recent time out on Wednesday, the righty went five innings against the Los Angeles Dodgers, allowing seven earned runs while surrendering 12 hits.
+- The right-hander's last time out was on Thursday against the Los Angeles Dodgers, when he threw four innings, surrendering five earned runs while allowing eight hits.

+- The 24-year-old has put together a 6.21 ERA and 8.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.